alfredfrancis/sms-classification-play-weka/README.md

    performs evaluation of the classifier using test data set

-- /predict (GET) - query string message = <message to be classified>
+- /predict (GET)

+   URL Param: message=[message to be classified]

-   Performs classifcation of message
+   Performs classification of message